cg20231c/unity-graphics-bangan/README.md

 ## Ambient Lighting
 Ambient lighting refers to the even and indirect light that illuminates a scene without a specific light source

+## Light Types
+### 1. Directional Lights
+Directional Lights are used to simulate distant light sources, such as the sun.
+They emit light in a specific direction and have parallel light rays, making them suitable for outdoor scenes

+### 2. Point Lights
+Point lights emit light in all directions from a specific point in 3D space, similar to a light bulb.
+They create omnidirectional lighting

+### 3. Spotlights
+Spoitlights emit light in a cone-shaped direction and have a specific position and direction in the scene

+### 4. Area Lights
+Area lights represent light sources with a physical size, such as rectangular or square light panels or emissive surface

+## Emissive Materials
+Emissive Materials are used to make objects or surfaces within a scene appear as if they are generating their own light